aryahassibi/TEAM07/README.md

 - **Sprint 4:** Wishlist, Admin Review Management, and System Optimizations
 - **Sprint 5:** Final Testing, Debugging, and Demo Preparation

+Jira is used to manage tasks and track progress.
+Each sprint begins with a planning meeting to assign tasks and ends with a sprint review to showcase completed features.

 ## Git and GitHub Guidelines

 To keep our project organized: